 It would be nice if one strategy fit every situation, but it does not always work that way.
 A technique that worked for one couple may not be the best solution for you.
 Stopping to review what you have done and where you are at in your quest to pay off debt at regular intervals will let you know if the choices you have made are showing the results you expect.

 Adjustments to your plan may be needed and when adjustments are not necessary, you can feel confident in the knowledge that your debt repayment strategy is doing exactly what you planned for it to do.
 Watching your wedding debt decline and savings accrue instils confidence and hope for a future that is financially secure.

 The truth is that paying off wedding debt is not likely to happen in an instant.
 Money is not going to rain down from the sky and your chances of winning the lottery are small.
 However, it is good to know that you do not have to remain buried in debt.
 You and your partner can win your freedom by taking the necessary steps.

-When you create a budget, bring in extra money, employ a solid strategy for paying off the debt and develop positive financial habits for spending and saving for the future, you will find yourselves free of debt in less time that you might believe.
+When you and your spouse create a budget, bring in extra money, employ a solid strategy for paying off the debt and develop positive financial habits for spending and saving for the future, you will find yourselves free of debt in less time than you might believe.

 Trust Deed Example

 Example Unsecured Debts